aaagab/nargs/developer.md

   - explicit: `main.py - --arg = --sibling-arg`
   - implicit: `main.py --arg --nested-arg --sibling-arg`
   - explicit: `main.py --arg - --nested-arg + --sibling-arg`
-- Repeated Arguments behavior can be defined:
+- Multiple same argument occurences may be defined:
-  - `repeat="append"` appends values to the same argument when repeated.
+  - `_repeat="append"` appends values to the same argument when repeated.
-  - `repeat="error"` triggers an error when argument is repeated.
+  - `_repeat="error"` triggers an error when argument is repeated.
-  - `repeat="fork"` creates an argument's fork each time an argument is repeated.
-  - `repeat="replace"` resets and replace previous argument's fork if any.
+  - `_repeat="replace"` resets and replace previous argument's branch and values if any.
 - In code Nargs returns a CliArg class object that has for members argument properties and nested arguments objects.
-Arguments can then be accessed with their name either dynamically with a string in a dictionary or as a class member.
+Arguments can then be accessed:
+  - Dynamically with their name in a dictionary
+  - With their name as a class member.
+  - From a list that follows the order they have been selected.
+- Even non-selected arguments on the command-line are available in the arguments tree through dictionary and class members.
 - On the command-line Nargs allows variable placeholders that may be substituted by environment variables.
-- Arguments sibling order does not matter in definition.
-Arguments order is set by developer with conditional statements inside code.
 - Auto-generated documentation from definition file, that can be printed to the terminal or exported in the following formats: asciidoc, html, markdown, and text.
-- Auto-generated documentation may include [Nargs end-user's documentation](nargs-syntax.md).
+- Auto-generated documentation may include [Nargs end-user's documentation](end-user.md).
 - Typed argument's values:
   - Standard types: `bool, float, int, and str`.
   - File types: `dir, file, path, vpath`.
   - JSON types: `.json, json`
+- Logical rules may be set to arguments by using arguments definition properties `_allow_parent_fork`, `_allow_siblings`, `_need_child`, `_repeat`, `_required`, `_xor`.

 ## Why Nargs?
 - Nargs prevents end-users from guessing program arguments' combinations.
 A descriptive error is triggered for either each wrong argument or each wrong argument's values.